xwizard/n26-transactions/README.md

 - Use parallel streams in statistic calculators (that won't boost performance much, probably)
 - Parallel statistics calculation.
 Executor should be replaced by ExecutorService and passed to statistics collector.
 All statistics we currently have can be calculated partially.
-We divide data intu chunks and process them in parallel, using Future to wait for all tasks.
+We divide data into chunks and process them in parallel, using Future to wait for all tasks.
 Then we recalculate partial.
 - Switch to enterprise grade stream processing solution.